-After this laboratory exercise, you should understand the basic principles of how pipelining works, including the problems of data and branch hazards and possible remedies like forwarding and delayed branching.
-Finally, you should have an understanding for how the instructions are used to control different parts of a data path through a control unit.
+After finishing this laboratory exercise, you should be able to explain the basic principles of pipelining, including the concepts of data and control hazards, and possible remedies for them, such as forwarding and delayed branches.
+Finally, you should form a solid understanding for how the instructions are used to control different parts of the data path through the control unit.